NovaPlayPE/JBProtocol/README.md

 # JBProtocol
- Protocol library for Minecraft Java and Bedrock editions
+ Protocol library for both Minecraft Java and Bedrock editions.
+Main reason it was made is as extension of JBServer, however it can help many players for their servers, bots etc.